vmware/container-service-extension/docs/cse3_1/TEMPLATE_MANAGEMENT.md

     compute_policy: ""
 ```

-## Restricting TKGm Templates for Tenants
+## Restricting TKG Templates for Tenants
-As of CSE 3.1.1, TKGm templates are not restricted to any Org VDCs
+As of CSE 3.1.1, TKG templates are not restricted to any Org VDCs
 for cluster deployment.